-- The Bachelor of Creative Arts (Fashion) is being offered in conjunction with Flinders University.
+- The Bachelor of Creative Arts (Fashion) is a Flinders University degree delivered in partnership between TAFE SA and Flinders University.
 You will be required to undertake the TAFE SA Diploma of Applied Fashion Design and Merchandising (MST50116) concurrently with the Bachelor of Creative Arts (Fashion).

 - You may be eligible for a VET Student Loan for the Diploma and above part of the course.
 VET Students Loans is an income-contingent loan scheme that assists eligible students to pay for all or part of their Vocational Education and Training (VET) tuition fees when studying one or more eligible VET courses.